 We also hold a 6SF grading from the CIDB, allowing us to tender for and deliver fire detection projects valued up to R20 million – giving you peace of mind that you’re working with a trusted, capable partner from design to certification.

-Command your security with confidence – partner with Intellisec for 24/7 protection and total peace of mind.
+Protect your employees and business – partner with Intellisec for total peace of mind.

 We use cookies to improve your experience on our site.
 By using our site, you consent to cookies.